 When you start a Nutmeg pension we show you a forecast of how much you might accumulate over time, based on the information you entered.
 The figures are designed to give you a clear picture of what you might get from your pension pot as you approach retirement.
 They're shown in today's money after inflation of 2%.

 We calculate the expected average returns for each pension pot portfolio, as well as the spread of likely outcomes, using historical data.
 We look at the estimated returns for a portfolio of equities and government bonds in different percentages depending on the portfolio risk level.
 In general, the higher the risk of a portfolio the greater the proportion of equities — both in the UK and overseas — and a higher level of expected return.
-Find out more about our fee
+Find out more about our fees.

-Across all fully managed and socially responsible portfolios in your Nutmeg account, including VAT, you pay a management fee of 0.75% on your first £100k and 0.35% for everything beyond.
+Across all fully managed, socially responsible and Smart Alpha portfolios in your Nutmeg account, including VAT where applicable, you pay a management fee of 0.75% on your first £100k and 0.35% for everything beyond.
 For any fixed allocation portfolios, you pay a management fee of 0.45% on your first £100k and 0.25% on anything beyond.
 Any underlying fund costs and the effect of market spread are kept as low as possible to help you potentially benefit from better net returns.
 Find out more about our fees.